 - Identify key areas of expertise or interest within your organization.

-- Invite employees to join relevant communities and participate in discussions.
+- Invite associates to join relevant circles and participate in discussions.

 - Provide resources and support, such as meeting spaces or online forums.